 - Highly sensitive personal information might be present, including credit card numbers and certain national identifiers.

 - Sensitive information that is not classified as highly sensitive might be present.
-Examples are email addresses, phone numbers, and custom infoTypes, which can be considered personally identifiable.
+Examples are email addresses and phone numbers, which can be considered personally identifiable.
 The data might also include freeform text or unstructured data, such as comments.

 Data risk level